Andrea-Scuderi/HelloWorldLambda/README.md

 ## Examples

-`HelloWorldLabda` : It shows how to code a basic lambda
+`HelloWorldLambda` : It shows how to code a basic lambda

 `HTTPSLambda` : A Lambda which perform a network request using AsyncHTTPClient and Swift NIO